 Cons

-Pressure to violate tachograph regulations and working hour rules
+Pressure to violate tachograph and working hour regulations

 User Reviews (0)